corriebar/Statistical-Rethinking/Chapter 5/Chapter5_Ex.md

 ![](Chapter5_Ex_files/figure-markdown_github/unnamed-chunk-18-1.png)

-And surprise surprise, suddenly both area and groupsize seem to have a discernible importance for predicting body weight.
+And surprise surprise, suddenly both area and group size seem to have a discernible importance for predicting body weight.
 Let's plot the predictions of the model for both predictors, for each holding the other predictor constant at its mean.

 ``` r
 # Area, holding groupsize fixed